VATSIM-UK/core/CONTRIBUTING.md

 I'd suggest you read about [Laravel migrations](https://www.laravel.com/docs/master/migrations).

-#### 4 - Run Gulp
+#### 4 - Run npm

-The first time you try and run gulp, you'll get an error.
-To fix that:
+You will need to run npm to set up dependencies:

 * Open a command prompt
 * Navigate to your project directory
-* Run `npm install -g gulp`
+* Run `npm install` to install dependencies
-* Install dependencies `npm install`

-Now you can run gulp with the command `gulp` in your project directory.
+    * If you are developing on a Windows PC, you will need to run `npm install --no-bin-links`, as Windows cannot handle symbolic links.
+* Run `npm run dev` for development, `npm run prod` for production

-#### 5 - Add your own account
+#### 5 - Setting Up Demo SSO

-Open a new command prompt and within your project directory type `php artisan tinker`.

-Within the new PHP environment that you're given access to, enter: `\App\Models\Mship\Account::findOrRetrieve(XXXXXXXX)->setPassword("this_is_my_password");`

-Make sure you replace `XXXXXXXX` with your CID and `this_is_my_password` with a development password.
-When you navigate to the landing page, you can enter your CID and password to login.
+In order to log in to your development environment, you must use the VATSIM SSO demo.

+* The credentials for your .env file may be found here: <https://forums.vatsim.net/viewtopic.php?f=134&t=65319>
+    * You should use the 'vACC or above' credentials, as Core will need to use email addresses.
+* The login details for the Demo SSO site may be found here: <https://forums.vatsim.net/viewtopic.php?f=134&t=64909>
+    * DO NOT use your own VATSIM credentials, they will not work.
+    * If you wish to set up a secondary password on the account, you may do that through the front end after logging in.

 #### 6 - (Optional) Admin panel access